Advice / Support

 The Approved Mileage Allowance Payment (AMAP) rate is an official tax-free allowance which is used to reimburse employees or volunteers for the use of vehicles they own or lease and use in the course of their duties.
 It is set by HM Treasury, enforced by HM Revenue and Customs (HMRC) and based on the overall cost of motoring (including fuel, insurance, equipment, repairs and depreciation).

-From 2011, the AMAP rate for cars has been 45p per mile for the first 10,000 miles and 25p per mile thereafter.
+The AMAP rate for cars from April 2026 is 55p per mile for the first 10,000 miles and 25p per mile thereafter.
 This can be topped up by 5p per mile per passenger.

 Many volunteer car schemes use the AMAP rate as a benchmark to ensure their volunteer drivers are not left out of pocket.
 It can also be used by HMRC to determine whether an individual is judged to be ‘making a profit’ from volunteering.
 As long you do not exceed the AMAP rate, your volunteers do not have to report their volunteer expenses to HMRC.